Background pattern

 This medication does not require special storage conditions.
 Store in the original packaging to protect it from light.

-Do not use this medication after the expiration date that appears on the label after CAD.
+Do not use this medication after the expiration date shown on the label after EXP.
 The expiration date is the last day of the month indicated.

-Medications should not be disposed of through drains or in the trash.
-Deposit containers and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of containers and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be thrown away in drains or trash.
+Deposit the packaging and medications you no longer need in the SIGRE collection point at the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This will help protect the environment.

-6. Contents of the packaging and additional information
+6. Package contents and additional information

 Composition of Atropine sulfate Serra Pamies

-• The other components (excipients) are: sodium chloride, sodium metabisulfite (E-223) and water for injectable preparations.
+• The other components (excipients) are: sodium chloride, sodium metabisulfite (E-223), and water for injectable preparations.

-Appearance of the product and contents of the packaging
+Appearance of the product and package contents

 Each package contains 1 or 100 ampoules (clinical package) of 1 ml of solution.